ngdrascal/RadioHeadNet/README.md

 # RadioHeadNet
-DotNet port of the RadioHead
+DotNet port of the RadioHead library for the RF69 radio module.
+Supports both IOT and the NanoFramework.